 Greene County Missouri Department of Social Services (DSS) Family Support Center arranged pubic assistance and government benefits.
 There is energy bill help, free child care vouchers, and applications to SNAP food stamps.
 They process cash assistance from Missouri Works, process Medicaid applications as well as unemployment claims.
 Many other resources are run, and they also help when public assistance has been denied.
 The office is at 2900 E Sunshine St, Springfield, MO 65804, (855) 373-4636.

 Hand Extended Outreach - Provides both non-perishable and perishable groceries.
 Springfield Missouri.
 (417) 848-5433

 The Greene County Catholic Charity is one of the leading organizations to turn to for help in Missouri.
 The charity, and its partner churches, provide support to Springfield and other nearby cities.
 Various services are offered, including emergency financial assistance for rent and utility bills.
 Homeless prevention services are offered.
 In addition, case managers can direct people to employment, self-sufficiency and job training resources in the region.
 Read more Catholic Charity southwest Missouri.

 Consumer Credit Counseling of Springfield, which can be reached at (417) 889-7474, provides numerous debt, housing and foreclosure programs.
 They can also help clients deal with not so typical debt issues, such as car title loans.
 Call the non-profit agency if you need help in getting back on track with your finances, or if you are facing a foreclosure.

-Springfield and regional resources for food, including pantries, soup kitchens, and applications to government benefits, are available for low income families and those in a crisis.
+Springfield and regional resources for free food, including pantries, soup kitchens, and applications to government benefits, are available for low income families and those in a crisis.
 The non-profits may not only offer a free box of groceries, but many of them also serve Christmas or holiday meals, provide personal hygiene items, diapers, and other clothing items.
 More on food pantries in Greene County.